 No learner should be given medicines without their parent/carer's written consent.
-Any member of staff employed by SGS College and its subsidiaries giving medicines to a learner should check:
+Any member of staff employed by the College giving medicines to a learner should check:

 - the learner's name

 - prescribed dose

 - expiry date, and

-- written instructions provided by the prescriber on the label or container
+- written instructions provided by the prescriber on the label or container.

-If in doubt about any procedure staff employed by SGS College and its subsidiaries should not administer the medicines but check with the parent/carer's or a health professional before taking further action.
-If staff employed by SGS College and its subsidiaries have any other concerns related to administering medicine to a particular learner, the issue should be discussed with the parent/carer, if appropriate, or with a relevant health professional.
+If in doubt about any procedure staff employed by the College should not administer the medicines but check with the parent/carer's or a health professional before taking further action.
+If staff employed by the College have any other concerns related to administering medicine to a particular learner, the issue should be discussed with the parent/carer, if appropriate, or with a relevant health professional.